aristanetworks/openmgmt/docs/examples/ygot/index.md

-We need to fill in the Hostname field and pass it through the [EmitJSON function](https://pkg.go.dev/github.com/openconfig/ygot/ygot#EmitJSON) so we can render this model with the correct information which can be found in main.go.
+We need to fill in the Hostname field and pass it through the [EmitJSON function](https://pkg.go.dev/github.com/openconfig/ygot/ygot#EmitJSON) so we can render this model with the correct information which can be found in `main.go`.

 ### Run the go code